-I go by the Summoner Name "Baekstra" on EUW, and have been playing League of Legends for more than three years.
+I go by the Summoner Name "Baekstra" on EUW, and have been playing League of Legends for four years.

 Back when I started playing LoL in season 2, I quickly found LB to be my main champion due to her fun playstyle, mobility and damage.
 During that season I learned the game and managed to get a silver ranking before the season ended.